BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

 -- PostgreSQL Step 4: Grant object-level permissions:
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO app_user;

--- Grant future tables too (SQL Server has no equivalent — you must re-grant):
+-- Grant future tables too (SQL Server has no equivalent,  you must re-grant):
 ALTER DEFAULT PRIVILEGES IN SCHEMA public
     GRANT SELECT ON TABLES TO app_user;